xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 ```

 As  before, we have to add the call  to  DoRepeat  within  Block.
 This time, there's a difference, though.
-I decided  to  use  'r'
+I decided  to  use  `r`
-for REPEAT (naturally), but I also decided to use 'u'  for UNTIL.
+for REPEAT (naturally), but I also decided to use `u`  for UNTIL.
-This means that the 'u' must be added to the set of characters in
+This means that the `u` must be added to the set of characters in
 the while-test.
 These  are  the  characters  that signal an exit
 from the current  block  ... the "follow" characters, in compiler
 jargon.